 Where can you find those remote job opportunities?

 Check out FlexJobs for a wide range of flexible and remote jobs.
-Use code JOBS for 50% off, which means you can try the site for a month for only $7.50.

 4. Get Your Resume in Shape